dddrrreee/cs140e-win19/lab1-blink/lab.md

 	Our first homework next week will be to write your own.

   Mechanically:
+  0. Don't touch the wiring for the LED.
-  1. Copy `firmware/bootloader.bin' on your SD card as `kernel.img` (see a pattern?).
+  1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?).
   2. Hook the white wire from the TTL to pin 14, and the green to 15.
 	(Why is TX/RX reversed?)